Amandecoe/airbnb-clone-project/README.md

 This ensures users can only access resources they are permitted to.

-    Role-based access control (RBAC): Define roles such as admin, host, and guest.

     Route protection: Middleware should check whether the authenticated user has permission to perform actions like: